 – What is the remaining useful life of the equipment?

 – What are the recommendations to prolong the life of the equipment?

 If proper treatment of a boiler has lapsed, there may be unseen damage.
 ECT is an additional way to evaluate any damage that may have occurred.
 Like in a chiller, a trained technician can check tubes one at a time and compile a report identifying the condition of the tubes.

-We always consider the boiler inspection to be annual report card on the condition of the boiler.
+We always consider the boiler inspection to be an annual report card on the condition of the boiler.
 Is the program protecting the boiler?
 Are there any issues which need to be addressed?
 If there was a problem before Chemtex took over, is the issue getting better?
-Is a small problem really a much larger one?
+Is a small problem indicative of a much larger one?

-Regular testing and inspection are critical to a long-lasting, well-functioning boiler.
-Knowing that Eddy Current Testing can be employed in a boiler as well as a chiller is relatively new.
-The company who provides ECT on boilers is not necessarily the same one who runs similar tests on a chiller.
-If you feel as though ECT will be beneficial to your facility, ask your Chemtex rep for the name of a company who can help.
+Regular testing and inspections are critical to a long-lasting, well-functioning boiler.
+Knowing that Eddy Current Testing can be employed with a boiler as well as with a chiller is relatively new.
+The company that provides ECT on boilers is not necessarily the same one that runs tests on chillers.
+If you think ECT would be beneficial to your facility and live in Arizona, Nevada or Southern California, we can help!
+If you live outside of these areas, ask your Chemtex rep for the name of a company who can!